 At A Level, pupils follow the Edexcel course.
 A variety of topics are studied, including tectonic processes and hazards, coastal landscapes, the water cycle, the carbon cycle and energy security.
 This leads on to the study of superpowers, global development, migration, identity and sovereignty.
-The course also involves a four-day residential field trip to Dorset and the surrounding area, where the girls complete an independent study of either a human or physical topic of their choice.
+The course also involves a four-day residential field trip, where the girls complete an independent study of either a human or physical topic of their choice.

 Beyond the classroom

 Trips and fieldwork are an essential part of the study of Geography.
 Year 7 go on a trip to the Henley Rowing and River Museum.
 Year 8 visit Oxford to investigate the impact of tourism.
 Year 9 go to the New Forest to undertake a self-generated project on either a human or physical fieldwork topic of their choice.
 The focus is on developing the girls’ ability to work independently.
 As part of their A Level course, pupils must undertake an independent investigation.
-They design their own methodologies and collect data on a human or physical topic and location of their choice at either Studland Bay, Swanage or Bournemouth.
+They design their own methodologies and collect data on a human or physical topic and location of their choice.

 Sixth Form girls attend the Institute of Education geography lectures at UCL, and the geographical society, GeogSquad, offers girls from all years the opportunity to take part in competitions, such as WorldWise Quizes and the national Young Geographer of the Year competition.